 Q: Who owns Tangle?

 A: You do.
-Tangle is ad-free, investor-free, and 100% independent.
-We very occasionally run ads with partners we like in our free newsletter, but really only make money when readers become subscriber (you can subscribe here).
+Tangle is investor-free, and 100% independent.
+We very occasionally run ads with partners we like in our free newsletter, but really only make money when readers become subscribers (you can subscribe here).
 95% our revenue comes from subscribers.
-Our podcast also gets occasional sponsorships but we still don't even make money on producing it.
+Our podcast also gets occasional sponsorships but we still lose money producing it.
 Our only other revenue streams are merchandise sales and donations.

 Q: How can I comment on a post?

-A: Comments are available for subscribers only.
+A: Comments are available for subscribers.
 In order to comment, you have to subscribe.
-Once you subscribe, you can scroll down to the bottom of any post and sign in, then comment.
+Once you subscribe, you can scroll down to the bottom of any post on our website and sign in, then comment.
 If you are already signed in, you should see a way to comment easily.

 Q: I love your logo.
 Do you have stickers or mugs?